casiarobot/paintz_rosmap_editor/README.md

-# This Project publishing map_edited ros topic with the modified map image
+# This Project publishing /map_edited ros topic with the modified map image

 # PaintZ